Zeioth/vim-doxygen/README.md

 * Shortcut to manually generate documentation (if you don't like the auto mode)
 * Easy to use doxygen themes

+## FAQ

+* **Can I have a different DoxyFile per project?** Yes.
+Even if you have auto setup enabled, the doxygen directory will only be created once.
+So you can customize the doxyfile for every project individually.

 ## PRs that will be accepted (Help needed)

 * Windows support: It should be functional, but if it isn't, please consider submitting a PR so everyone can benefit from it. → Use the path helpers you will find in 'autoload/doxygen.dim' to make sure all directories defined by default on the global variables defined on 'plugin/doxygen.vim 'work on all operative systems.

-## PRs that will be ignored

-* Extreme border cases like "I want to have a different DoxyFile for each project".
-For those scenarios, please disable the automatic setup.

 ## Credits
 This project started as a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
 We use its boiler plate functions to manage directories in vimscript with good compatibility across operative systems.
 So please support its author too if you can!